bmurrtech/IT_research/google_IT_cybersecurity.md

 > 3) The client replies to the AP with the resulting ciphertexts from encrypting this challenge text.
 > 4) The AP verifies this by decrypting the response and checking it against the plain text challenge text.
 If they match, a positive response is sent back.

 - Does anything jump out at us potentially insecure in the scheme?
 - We're transmitting both the plaintext and the ciphertext in a way that exposes both of these messages to potential eavesdroppers.
 This opens the possibility for _the encryption key to be recovered by the attacker_.
+- But WEP's true weakness wasn't related to the authentication schemes.
+Its _use of the RC4 stream cipher and how the IVs were used to generate encryption keys_ led to WEP's ultimate downfall.
+- When using a stream cipher like RC4, it's _critically important than an encryption key doesn't get reused_.
+This would allow an attacker to compare two messages encrypted using the same key and recover information.
+- But the encryption key in WEP is just made up of the shared key, which doesn't change frequently.
+Since the IV is made up of 24 bits of data, then total number of possible values is not very big by modern computing standards.
+That's only about 17 million possible unique IVs, which means after roughly 5,000 packets, an IV will be reused.
+-  It's also important to call out that the IV is transmitted in _plain text_.
+This means an attacker just has to keep track of IVs and watch for repeated ones.
+The actual attack that lets an attacker recover the WEP key relies on weaknesses in some IVs and how the RC4 cipher generates a key-stream used for encrypting the data payloads.
+This lets the attacker reconstruct this key-stream using packets encrypted using the weak IVs.
+- You can also take a look at open source tools that demonstrate this attack in action, like __Aircrack-ng or AirSnort__. _They can recover a WEP key in a matter of minutes_.